vackosar/vackosar.github.io/_posts/2017-12-03-Boundary-Control-Entity-Architecture--The-Pattern-to-Structure-Your-Classes.md

 It was a dilemma for me where to place a Spring Data repository classes.
 Repositories do define interaction with database which is outside system placing them into Boundary, but on the other hand they contain application logic, which could be placed as well in Control.
 Since I gave up on "Dependency Rule" (see above), I think the repository classes belong in Boundary.

 ## Example
-See below Spring Boot and Spring Data example.
+See below an example of boundary control entity architecture folder structure.

-- boundary
+- boundary/
   - EventController: REST definition.
   - EventRepository: DB query definition.
-- control
+- control/
   - EventTransformer: Transformation between Entity and Payload.
-- entity
+- entity/
   - EventEntity
   - EventPayload